FAQ - PASSES

 Approximately 11,000, including 2,400 paved roads.
 These passes, recognised by the Club, are all listed in the Catalogue des Cols de France.

-There are also a large number of collars in other countries.
+There are also a large number of passes in other countries.
 The Club publishes catalogues for several countries, including Switzerland, Germany, Austria, Spain, the UK and Ireland, Spain, the USA, Turkey, Poland and Romania (an ever-growing list).

 Yes, the year in which you cross a mountain pass is irrelevant.